 The (insert inspection interval here) inspection will be performed every (insert the specific aircraft hours here) flight hours or (insert specific calendar days here) days, whichever comes first.
 The (insert the specific aircraft hours here) will not be extended except in actual operational emergencies.
 In no case shall the aircraft intentionally be scheduled for a flight that will cause it to exceed the (insert the specific aircraft hours here) inspection due time.
 The (insert specific calendar days here) interval is a full (insert the number of weeks here if applicable) weeks.
-That is, if a (insert specific calendar days here) days inspection will not be due until (insert the specific calendar days here) (insert the specific number of weeks here) later.
+That is, if a (insert specific calendar days here) inspection will not be due until (insert the specific calendar days here) (insert the specific calendar days here) adays inspection will not be due until (insert the specific day here) (insert the specific number of weeks here) later.